 Bechtel and partner BWX Technologies managed and operated the Advanced Mixed Waste Treatment Project (AMWTP)—the Department of Energy’s (DOE's) most advanced radioactive waste treatment facility—in Idaho Falls, Idaho, from 2005 to 2011.
-The Advanced Mixed Waste Treatment project retrieves, identifies, treats, packages, and ships transuranic waste for permanent storage.
+The Advanced Mixed Waste Treatment project retrieved, identified, treated, packaged, and shipped transuranic waste for permanent storage.
 Radioactive waste was sent to the Idaho site during the 1970s and 1980s from DOE’s Rocky Flats nuclear weapons plant near Denver, Colorado.

 Inside the project

-The waste, stored in large boxes and drums, includes industrial debris such as rags, work clothing, machine parts, and tools—as well as soil and sludge—contaminated with transuranic radioactive elements, primarily plutonium.
-Most of the waste also is contaminated with hazardous chemicals.
+The waste, stored in large boxes and drums, included industrial debris such as rags, work clothing, machine parts, and tools—as well as soil and sludge—contaminated with transuranic radioactive elements, primarily plutonium.
+Most of the waste also was contaminated with hazardous chemicals.